Festival: Etymology

-The word "festival" was originally used as an adjective from the late fourteenth century, deriving from Latin via Old French.
+The word "festival" was originally used as an adjective from the late fourteenth century, obtained from Latin via Old French.
 In Middle English, a "festival dai" was a religious holiday.

-The first recorded used of the word "festival" as a noun was in 1589 (as "Festifall").
+The first recorded use of the word "festival" as a noun was in 1589 (as "Festifall").
 Feast first came into usage as a noun c.
 1200, and its first recorded use as a verb was circa 1300.

 The word gala comes from Arabic word khil'a, meaning robe of honor.
-The word gala was initially used to describe "festive dress", but came to be a synonym of "festival" starting in the 18th century.
+The word gala was formally used to describe "festive dress", but came to be a synonym of "festival" starting in the 18th century.